MITLibraries/dome-reports/README.md

 ## Synopsis

-A project to generate descriptive reports from the Postgres database underlying Dome, the **dome.mit.edu** repository.
+A project to generate descriptive reports for the digital collection in Dome, the **dome.mit.edu** repository.
 Usage reports are not included.
-After querying Postgres, the resulting files are transferred to the local reporting workstation and stored in an ongoing SQLite database.
+Data is obtained by querying the underlying Postgres database for Dome.
+The resulting field-delimited files are transferred to the local reporting workstation where the data is imported into an ongoing SQLite database.
 Content reports in a variety of formats are then generated and distributed.

 #### An Operations and Data Flow Diagram